benc-uk/gsots3d/readme.md

 - Transparency
   - Is a bit of a hack and instances/objects are not sorted
-  - Only really works on primitives, you can override a model's material with a transparent one, but results might not what you expect
+  - Works OK with primitives, you can override a OBJ model material with a transparent one, but results might not be great.
+- Billboards: Shading on spherical billboards might not be correct

 ## 📝 Documentation